rktjmp/lush.nvim/README.md

 Lush ![CI](https://github.com/rktjmp/lush.nvim/workflows/CI/badge.svg)
 ====

-Lush is a colorscheme creation aid, written in Lua, for Neovim.
+Lush is a color scheme creation aid, written in Lua, for Neovim.

 Lush lets you define your scheme as a *mini-dsl*, provides HSL *colour manipulation* aids, and gives you *real time* feedback of your changes.

-Lush themes can be exported to plain vimscript for distribution (or escape), and they can also be *imported* to other lua/vimscript files to access color data.
+Lush themes can be exported to plain VimL for distribution (or escape), and they can also be *imported* to other Lua (or VimL) files to access color) data.

 **Lush is relatively stable and usable, but it still needs improvement.
 Some